Dr. Nicolas Perony

 So I use tiny computers on the animals and big computers in the office, and the tiny computers send numbers to the big computers and I draw a bigger picture to make sense of all this (sometimes it is not so easy).

 Then I write and I talk about it, which is also a big part of my job.

 And this is how I explain it when I can use a few more words than that:

-I am a data scientist working on the structure and dynamics of animal societies, currently employed as a postdoctoral researcher at the Chair of Systems Design at ETH Zurich.
+I am a quantitative scientist working on the structure and dynamics of animal societies, currently employed at ETH Zurich as a postdoctoral researcher at the Chair of Systems Design, and a lecturer for the Department of Management, Technology and Economics.

 My research specifically focuses on the link between collective movement and social structure in animal groups.
 I mostly use behavioural and spatial data collected from wild animal populations using state-of-the-art telemetry techniques.
 I also implement simple behavioural rules in agent-based models to investigate the underlying mechanisms leading to collective behaviour in social species.

 For more information, refer to the tabs on the left.